REDSOUL-K/REDSOUL-K/README.md

 <h1 align="left">Hi 👋!
-My name is REDSOUL and I'm a computer science student , from VELS UNIVERSITY</h1>
+My name is REDSOUL and I'm a computer science student , from ........</h1>

 ###